Chaitra-HR/raos-advisery-website/pages/services.md

 ## Remember, you’re just one great website away

-One that connects to your ideal clients and get them calling you ready to hire without you ever having to get on a sales call.
+One that get onto your potential customers' radar and get them calling you ready to hire without you ever having to get on a sales call.
 Yes, that can happen !!!

+Let's see if we're a good fit?

 ## Sounds too good to be true?